 The combination study also attempts to look at patients with specific mutations (such as CCNE1) that may lead to increased replication stress, in order to see if this would make them particularly susceptible to the combination strategy.
 As yet, no strong signal on this has been seen, although there were probably too few patients to be definitive.

-Nevertheless, this probably weakened the case for a tumour-agnostic development strategy, which had been the planning scenario in our earlier valuation.
+Nevertheless, this probably weakened the case for a tumour-agnostic development strategy, which had been the planning scenario in QuotedData's earlier model.

-By contrast, separately published preclinical data of SRA737, in combination with lowdose gemcitabine and a checkpoint inhibitor, showed profound synergy and highlighted a very promising approach that is likely to be taken in development.
+By contrast, separately published preclinical data of SRA737, in combination with low-dose gemcitabine and a checkpoint inhibitor, showed profound synergy and highlighted a very promising approach that is likely to be taken in development.